unhookd/unctl/README.md

 ### Adding a deploy job

-A deploy job should make the correct request to Unhookd to kick off the deploy.
+A deploy job should make the correct request to unctl to kick off the deploy.
 This will only work if your application has been configured correctly in the `lookup-config.yaml`.

 A deploy job is pretty simple:
-- Set your docker image to be the latest sha of `unhookd`.
-Feel free to check another Unhookd configured repo to see what that looks like.
+- Set your docker image to be the latest sha of unctl.
+Feel free to check another unctl configured repo to see what that looks like.
-- Run the `unhookd deploy` command with your `application` and `release` and the `sha` you are deploying.
+- Run the `unctl deploy` command with your `application` and `release` and the `sha` you are deploying.
 The sha comes from the Circle CI environment.

 A deploy step might look something like this:

 ```
   deploy-master:
     docker:
-      - image: 673102273038.dkr.ecr.us-west-2.amazonaws.com/unhookd:git-52da8b5d2f7b5d6dd6f997d45b6dbd04a021c250
+      - image: <my-org>/<my-app>:git-<SHA>
     steps:
       - run:
           name: deploy
           command: |
-            unhookd deploy kube-hello-world kube-hello-world-engineering "${CIRCLE_SHA1}"
+            unctl deploy kube-hello-world kube-hello-world-engineering "${SHA_TO_DEPLOY}"
 ```

 ## Developing
-See [DEVELOPING.md](./DEVELOPING.md) for more information on how to develop on Unhookd.
+See [DEVELOPING.md](./DEVELOPING.md) for more information on how to develop on unctl.